withastro/docs/src/pages/en/migrate.md

 1. Remove any `layout:` and `setup:` properties from your frontmatter, replacing them with ESM import statements below the frontmatter.

-1. Wrap your MDX content in a `<Layout>` component, and pass all your frontmatter values as props.
+1. Wrap your MDX content in a `<Layout>` component, and pass all your frontmatter values as props so you can continue to access them in your layout.

 ```mdx
 // src/pages/posts/my-post.mdx